openvinotoolkit/geti-sdk/README.md

 The `deployment.save` method will save the deployment to the folder named 'dummy_project', on the local disk.
 The deployment can be reloaded again later using `Deployment.from_folder('dummy_project')`.

+### Example scripts
+The [examples](examples/README.md) folder contains example scripts, showing various use cases for the package.
+They can be run by navigating to the `examples` directory in your terminal, and simply running the scripts like any other python script.

+### Jupyter Notebooks
+In addition, the [notebooks](notebooks/README.md) folder contains jupyter notebooks with example use cases for the `geti_sdk`.
+To run the notebooks, make sure to first install the requirements for this using `pip install -r requirements/requirements-notebooks.txt`

+Once the notebook requirements are installed, navigate to the `notebooks` directory in your terminal.
+Then, fire up JupyterLab by typing `jupyter lab`.
+This should open your browser and take you to the JupyterLab landing page, with the SDK notebooks open.

+> **NOTE**: Both the example scripts and the notebooks require access to a server
+> running the Intel® Geti™ platform.

 ## High level API reference
 The `Geti` class provides the following methods: